coconutpalm/boot-boot/resources/index.md

 ---
 ## Benefits

+* A clean, DRY format for common Boot metadata without sacrificing Boot's flexibility.
-* Common build tasks are maintained in a single place, reducing repetition in your build files.
+* Maintain common build tasks in a single place, reducing repetition in your build files.
 (Either clone this repository and customize it for your site or use it as-is from Clojars.)
 * Automatically generate documentation using Codox, supplement it using Markdown, and publish the results to gh_pages.
-* ```boot dev``` automatically rebuilds, retests, and reloads the REPL whenever you save.
+* ```boot dev```
+** Automatically rebuilds, retests, and reloads the REPL whenever you save.
-* [Nightlight](https://sekao.net/nightlight/) live web REPL is preconfigured.
+** Automatic [Nightlight](https://sekao.net/nightlight/) live web notebook.
-* Deploy to Clojars is preconfigured.
+* Automatically deploy projects of type ```:open-source``` to Clojars.
 Just add your credentials.
-See the documentation for details.
-* Standard high-level tasks for common operations like running tests, then building a JAR or Uberjar.

 clj-boot is built and deployed using itself.